sdlab-naist/website/content/en/authors/kundjanasith-thonglek/_index.md

   url: "http://www.naist.jp"

 # Short bio (displayed in user profile at end of posts)
-bio: Master student at Information Science, Nara Institute of Science and Technology, Japan
+bio: Doctoral student at Information Science, Nara Institute of Science and Technology, Japan

 # List each interest with a dash
 interests: